Sharing & Archiving Data

 Why share your data?

-- Required by government funding agencies
+- Meeting the expectations of government funding agencies

 - Makes your papers more useful and citable by other scientists